I've spent half a century (yikes) writing for radio and print—mostly print. I hope to be still tapping the keys as I take my last breath.

 Santos-Dumont’s contraption, called the 14-bis, was a biplane constructed of several boxes.
 The frame was built out of pine and bamboo and was covered by Japanese silk.
 It was powered by a V-8 engine producing 50 horsepower.

 The exploits of Alberto Santos-Dumont, allow his supporters to make the claim that he was the first person to invent, build, and fly a machine that had practical applications.

 We hear a chorus of “Yabuts” rising from the United States; yes but, Wilbur Wright flew for three seconds before stalling in his powered airplane on December 14, 1903.
 Subsequent flights last longer and covered up to 200 feet.
 However, the Wright Flyer was extremely unstable and almost impossible to control.

-Equally strident “Yabuts” (“sim mas” in Portuguese) comes from Brazil.
-Later, the brothers Wright resorted to launching their machines from a rail track using a catapult but the difficulty of a controlled flight remained.
+Equally strident “Yabuts” (“sim mas” in Portuguese) come from Brazil.
+Later, the brothers Wright resorted to launching their machines from a rail track using a catapult, but the difficulty of a controlled flight remained.
 The Brazilians point out their beloved Alberto Santos-Dumont took to the air without a power assist and had his plane under control at all times, well, sort of.

 Brazilians and Americans could argue late into the night about whose flight was the authentic start of aviation and never reach a comfortable conclusion.

 And, Alberto Santos-Dumont certainly had a long resume in pioneering flight encouraged by the largesse of a French industrialist.

 The aristocratically named Henri Deutsch de la Meurthe had made a fortune in the petroleum business.
 An enthusiastic supporter of the development of flying machines, he offered a 100,000 franc prize (almost $600,000 in today’s money) to stimulate innovation.